AaronBray/AaronBray.github.io/about.md

 ______________________________________________________________________________________________________________________
 ## -Ethical Hacker-

-This is my personal page for CTF Write-Ups, and Personal Projects.
+This is my personal page for Capture The Flag Write-Ups, and Personal Projects.
 Everything published here was done with explicit permission.
 <br>
 Do not hack this site or steal any of my work as your own.